ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

-**3.** Once you are in the Visual Studio Code application, you should see an outline of a block just below the extensions button (approximately, the 6th button in VSCode).
+**3.** Once you are in the Visual Studio Code application, you should see an outline of a block just below the extensions button (approximately the 6th button in VSCode).
 Go ahead and click on that button.
 Once you do, you'll see a similar screen as the image below

 ![image](vscode-images/1.png)